 I feared not, and even had veal heart for my main, which was bursting with flavor, along with the tender white beans and Tuscan Kale it was served beside.

 In between hearts, we cleansed our palates with a light and delicious cuttlefish gently folded with fennel and pig cheek, followed by a heartier, seared white fish with a reduced piperade of tomatoes, peppers and onions.

 James isn’t afraid to push the envelope outside of plain fish and steak frites.
 In fact, he worries that the Paris youth are growing up not being exposed to offal and organ meat, so he’s doing what he can to put it back on the menu and make it digestable and enjoyable for everyone.

 Our final course started with cool, green grapes served in a small white bowl filled with ice.
 Then we curiously devoured our dessert of a creamy almond and plum ice cream served with a homemade plum meringue cookie – certainly nothing I had ever had before, like most of the combinations, but definitely interesting flavors for which I’d happily return.

 I love that there's a new crop of restaurants in Paris offering unique options to classic French dishes.
 One could say that they're a little late to the game compared to the rest of the food forward world, but the alternative Paris bistros are here and I'm happy to welcome them all.

-To see more information on these restaurants and more of my favorites in Paris, check out Girls' Guide to Paris.
+To see more information on these restaurants and more of my favorites in Paris, check out Paris by Mouth.